GenesysCloudBlueprints/process-participant-attributes-event-triggers-blueprint/blueprint/index.md

 ## Scenario

 This Genesys Cloud Develop Blueprint demonstrates how to use event triggers to save participant attributes to an Amazon S3 bucket, which serves as a third-party database.
-To implement this solution, you use Terraform, CX as Code, and Archy.
+To implement this solution, you use Terraform, and CX as Code.
 Terraform deploys the required AWS resources, Genesys Cloud resources, and Architect flows.
 Terraform also runs a Python script that creates a process trigger that defines the events or conditions that cause a workflow to execute.
 For this solution, the process trigger executes a workflow when a call is disconnected.

 ## Solution components

 - **[Genesys Cloud CX](https://www.genesys.com/genesys-cloud "Goes to the Genesys Cloud CX page")** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 You create and manage OAuth clients in Genesys Cloud.
-- **[Archy](https://developer.genesys.cloud/devapps/archy/ "Goes to the Welcome to Archy page")** - A Genesys Cloud command-line tool for building and managing Architect flows.
 - **[Terraform](https://www.terraform.io/ "Goes to the Terraform page")** - An open-source framework for managing cloud - and prem-based infrastructure services via a CLI.
 - **[CX as Code](https://developer.genesys.cloud/api/rest/CX-as-Code/ "Goes to the CX as Code page")** - A Genesys Cloud Terraform provider that provides a command-line interface for declaring core Genesys Cloud objects.
 - **[AWS Lambda](https://aws.amazon.com/lambda/ "Opens the AWS Lambda page")** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.